Our priorities this year in our School Development plan (2023-24) are:

-While Key Stages 2, 3 and 4 will disappear the principles of the Foundation Phase will remain the same but will become a part of one seamless curriculum for children aged 3 to 16 providing more joined up learning.
+While Key Stages 2, 3 and 4 have disappeared the principles of the Foundation Phase will remain the same but will become a part of one seamless curriculum for children aged 3 to 16 providing more joined up learning.

-Progression steps will now be in place at ages 5, 8, 11, 14 and 16 relating to broad expectations of a child’s progress.
+Progression steps are now be in place at ages 5, 8, 11, 14 and 16 relating to broad expectations of a child’s progress.

 Will the way children learn change?

 The way children learn in primary schools will be different.
-Learning will include skills and experiences, as well as knowledge.
+Learning includes skills and experiences, as well as knowledge.
 Teachers will have more freedom to teach in ways they feel will have the best outcomes for their learners.